quantran1229/koa-init/README.md

 # koa-init
-Initial code for a new Koa project using Nodejs and Koa
+Initial code for a new Koa project using Nodejs,Sequelize and Koa

 ## Getting started
 1. Start project by fork it to your local folder